-When faced with a choice between hospice and curative care, most patients delay an admission to hospice and wait until the last few weeks, or even days, of life.
+When faced with a choice between hospice and aggressive treatment, most patients delay an admission to hospice and wait until the last few weeks, or even days, of life.
 At Chapters Health and its affiliates—Good Shepherd Hospice, HPH Hospice and LifePath Hospice—patients do not have to choose.
-We recognize the unique needs of patients with certain medical conditions who might benefit from the continuation of their current palliative treatments, often described at times as curative.
+We recognize the unique needs of patients with certain medical conditions who might benefit from the continuation of their current palliative treatments.

 We are committed to offering the Open Access therapeutic approach so patients don’t have to choose between receiving hospice services that help improve their quality of life or palliative care that brings them comfort from pain and symptoms.
 Palliative measures may include chemotherapy, radiation therapy, blood transfusions and cardiovascular therapies.

 What are Some Examples of Open Access Therapies?

 - Radiation and chemotherapy, which can assist in decreasing pain and symptoms associated with a cancer diagnosis.